 - 17.8.1 Refer to section 16.3.
-See Figure 29. - 17.8.2 Disconnect the electrical connections on the electrical panel for the Condense Pump and float switch - 17.8.3 Disconnect the condensate pipes from the 'Y' Connection.

-PLEASE NOTE The condensate pump, pipes and tubes will contain water.

-- 17.8.4 Remove the screw holding the 'Y' connection.
-Unclip the casing and remove the 2 screws on the pump.
-Remove the pump and replace with new. - 17.8.5 Check the inlet and outlet pipe ensuring there are no restrictions to the flow. - 17.8.6 Reconnect the condense drain pipe to the condense pump, leaving the flue outlet disconnected, pour water into the flue pipe outlet to fill the condensate drain pipe and check for leaks.
-Re-connected the pipe to the flue outlet.

-IMPORTANT: The condensing tube from the combustion tray MUST be routed so the tube forms a 'S' shape, making a 'U' trap.
-Fit the tube behind the Condensate Trap to hold it in place.

-17.8.7 Continue to re-fit in reverse order.
+See Figure 24 & 28. - 17.8.2 Disconnect the electrical connections on the electrical panel for the Condense Pump and float switch. - 17.8.3 Disconnect the condensate pipes from the 'Y' connection and from the flue outlet. - NOTE: The condensate pump, pipes and tubes will contain water. - 17.8.4 Remove the two screw holding the bracket to the front of the cabinet. - 17.8.5 Remove the screw holding the 'Y' connection and remove. - 17.8.6 Unclip the casing and remove the 2 screws holding the pump to the bracket.
+Remove the pump and replace with new. - 17.8.7 Check the inlet and outlet pipe ensuring there are no restrictions to the flow. - 17.8.6 Reconnect the condense drain pipe to the condense pump, leaving the flue outlet disconnected, pour water into the flue pipe outlet to fill the condensate drain pipe and check for leaks.
+Re-connected the pipe to the flue outlet. - IMPORTANT: The condensing tube from the combustion tray MUST be routed so the tube forms a 'S' shape, making a 'U' trap.
+Fit the tube behind the Condensate Trap to hold it in place. - 17.8.9 Continue to re-fit in reverse order.